 The repair and refurbishment of the external façade of Moor House is a pivotal project, not only for the client but also for the City of London.
-Proactive and targeted façade maintenance will support the building both now, as the refurbishment commences, but also into the future.
+Proactive and targeted façade maintenance will support the building both now, as the refurbishment commences, and into the future.

-We are carrying out complete external façade refurbishment, specialist restoration and refurbishment, to the glazing, aluminium, and stainless steel, including deep specialist deep cleaning leak detection and repair, replacement of cappings, and gasket replacement, with the use of rope access and cradles.
+We are carrying out complete external façade refurbishment, specialist restoration and refurbishment, to the glazing, aluminium, and stainless steel, including specialist cleaning, leak detection and repair, replacement of cappings, and gasket replacement, with the use of rope access and cradles.

 We had to use various access methods including abseiling, MEWP, and cradle to be able to reach all aspects of a façade of this shape.
 We are able to carry out steam cleaning, including deep cleaning with the use of specialist pH-neutral cleaning solutions including a combination of degreasers and cremes, to breakdown and remove the ingrained soiling, de-ionised water and reach-and-wash glazing cleaning systems.
 Also, the removal of corrosion with hand and power tools and the application of anti-corrosion and hydrophobic coatings systems using airless sprayers and traditional methods such as brush and roller.